 Refugee Integration Metrics

-The Program Advancement and Evaluation unit has developed a country-by-country overview of refugee integration approaches, allowing MRS staff and resettlement stakeholders to take a closer look at refugee integration outcomes and indicators in an international context.
+This exclusive research piece features a country-by-country overview of refugee integration approaches, allowing refugee service organizations to take a closer look at refugee integration outcomes and indicators in an international context.
 This overview includes the integration approaches of Canada, Australia, Germany and New Zealand.

 Volunteer Screening Resources